fur·lough noun ˈfər-(ˌ)lō

 The constant exposure of little notes, messages, quick back-and-forth interactions means that most churches feel they know what their missionaries are doing and don’t need any extended time with them.
 The “furlough” updates where missionaries gave detailed reports to their supporters have turned into one- to five-minute mission moments in the Sunday service.
 Rather than gathering together for prayer, requests go out on email.
-These changes aren’t wrong, but they can leave missionaries at a total loss about how to interact in depth with their supporters and especially with their supporting churches.
+These changes aren’t wrong, but they can leave missionaries at a loss about how to interact in-depth with their supporters and churches.
 Facebook is a great place to post news, but it just doesn’t cut it when there are gut-wrenching prayer needs and spiritual battles going on that could use some genuine face time.

 Not a vacation

-“Furlough” is not vacation, and that’s why missions call” it home service” or “home assignment.”
-No matter what you call it, most missions still ask their workers to commit about 20 percent of their time to nurturing relationships with their support base — aside from continuing education, training to further enhance their ministry, and interacting with aging parents, grown children, extended family, and close friends who live in the home country.
+“Furlough” is not vacation, and that’s why missions call it “home service” or “home assignment.”
+No matter what you call it, most missions still ask their workers to commit much of their time to nurturing relationships with their support base (and often raising support) — aside from continuing education, training to further enhance their ministry, and interacting with aging parents, grown children, extended family, and close friends who live in the home country.

-When a pastor or missions chairperson says to a returning missionary, “I wish I got three months off,” they reflect a total lack of understanding of what the missionary needs to be doing during those three months, or one month, or even a year for those folks who keep to the traditional schedule of four years on the field/one year off the field.
+When someone says to a returning missionary, “I wish I got that much time off,” this reflects a lack of understanding of what the missionary needs to be doing during those three months, or one month, or even a year for those folks who keep to the traditional schedule of four years on the field/one year off the field.

 “Furlough” is part of the entire work schedule of missionaries and is vital to their ongoing spiritual development, mental health, and ministry effectiveness.
 Have you ever discussed “furlough” with your missionary friends?
 Does your church understand how to use swiftly changing communication to the best advantage, while still allowing for extended face-to-face interaction when your missionaries are nearby?
 Do you ask your missionaries how you can strategically use them?
 Conversation is valuable.
 Communication is absolutely essential.
 Embrace the present and work together to figure out what works today.